A Forward Backward Greedy approach for Sparse Multiscale Learning: Multiscale Approximation space

 \end{proof}

-\begin{remark} From \cite{shekhar2020hierarchical,bermanis2013multiscale}, we know that the numerical rank of the Gaussian Kernel increases monotonically with s (mainly due to the narrower support at higher scales), hence after sufficiently high s($\geq \omega$), $||\sum_{i=1}^n \alpha_i \psi_i^s||_2^2 >0$ ($=0$ only with $\alpha = 0$), making the Gramian matrix $K(x_i,x_j)_{i,j = 1}^n$ numerically positive definite. \end{remark}
+\begin{remark} From \cite{shekhar2020hierarchical,bermanis2013multiscale}, we know that the numerical rank of the Gaussian kernel increases monotonically with s (due to the narrower support at higher scales), hence after sufficiently high s($\geq \omega$), $||\sum_{i=1}^n \alpha_i \psi_i^s||_2^2 >0$ ($=0$ only with $\alpha = 0$), making the Gramian matrix $K(x_i,x_j)_{i,j = 1}^n$ numerically positive definite.
+This property is later used to determine the truncation scale for the multiscale kernel. \end{remark}